wpgp/Small-area-population-estimation-from-health-intervention-campaign-surveys-and-partial-Observations/README.md

 # Small-area-population-estimation-from-health-intervention-campaign-surveys-and-partial-Observations
 # Nnanatu et al. (2024)

+## Background
+This repository provides the R scripts for the implementation of the statistical modelling appraoch described within the 'Small-area-population-estimation-from-health-intervention-campaign-surveys-and-partial-Observations' paper.
+It also includes the key (aggregated and anonymized) input datasets used for the modelling.
+Please note that the datasets are included here for learning purposes only.
+Additionally, the simulation study R scripts are also included.
+This ReadMe file contains names and the descriptions of the various R codes and the associated datasets to facilitate learning and reproducibility.
+The outlines are provided for ease of use by both beginners and advanced R programming language users.

+Below, we provide the details of system requirements and software installation guides followed by the the descriptions of the R files and the associated data files.

 # System Requirements
 The R codes provided within this repository can be run within the operating system (e.g., Windows, Mac) of any machine with R software downloaded and installed.
 You can either use the latest R version or if you need to reproduce the model estimates, please kindly use R version 4.0.2.
 There would be slight differences in the parameter estimates when different versions of R are used.